-Depending on the actual nature and circumstances of the complaints received by the college, suspension or other significant outcomes for the nurse may be appropriate.
-In considering appropriate outcomes, BCCNP’s Inquiry Committee has the challenging task of balancing professionals' right to self-expression with the need to ensure public safety and confidence in the profession.
+Depending on the nature and circumstances of the complaint, registration suspension or other significant outcomes may be appropriate.
+In considering appropriate outcomes, BCCNM's Inquiry Committee balances professionals' right to self-expression with the need to ensure public safety and confidence in the profession.

 Ulla works in a pediatric setting.
-On four occasions over a period of several months, she posts photographs and information about her pediatric clients on her personal Instagram and Facebook accounts.
-She never posts faces or names but the clients can still be identified by staff, other clients and families in the hospital.
+On four occasions over a period of several months, she posts photos and information about her clients on her personal Instagram and Facebook accounts.
+She never posts faces or names, but staff, other clients, and families know who she is posting about in the hospital.
 A complaint from a parent leads to a workplace investigation.

-The investigation finds that Ulla also follows the Instagram accounts of, and maintains Facebook friendships with parents of both current and former clients.
-It also finds that during this time period, there was a similar incident involving another staff member.
-This led to the employer requiring that all staff review organizational policies related to privacy and social media use.
+The investigation finds that Ulla also follows the Instagram accounts of and maintains Facebook friendships with parents of current and former clients.
+It also finds that during this time, there was a similar incident involving another staff member, which led to the employer having staff review workplace policies on privacy and social media use.

-Despite this review, Ulla later posted a fourth picture.
-Ulla's actions were reported by her manager to the College.
+However, Ulla later posted another picture.
+Ulla's actions were reported by her manager to the college.

-Dustin works in a primary care centre.
-While assigned to a client requiring daily infusions, he has several conversations with her over the week.
-She shares a number of details about her personal life, and Dustin shares some personal information about himself in return.
+Dustin works in a primary care centre and cares for a client who requires daily infusions.
+They talk over the week—the client shares some details about her personal life, and Dustin shares some personal information about himself.

-The following week, on a day off, Dustin logs into his personal Facebook account and searches for her profile.
-When he locates it, he ‘waves’ hello to her.
+The next week, on Dustin's day off, he logs into his personal Facebook account and searches for her profile.
+When he finds it, he “waves" hello to her.
 The next day, he sends her a friend request.

-When the client completes treatment, she reports the incident to the centre manager, stating that Dustin attempted to have a personal relationship with her.
-She said that Dustin asked for and shared personal information, searched for and located her personal Facebook page, and attempted to initiate contact by ‘waving’ to her and sending a friend request.
-Dustin's actions were reported to the College.
+After the client's treatment is finished, she reports Dustin to the centre manager alleging that Dustin tried to have a personal relationship with her.
+She said that Dustin asked for and shared personal information, located her Facebook profile, and tried to contact her by “waving" and sending a friend request.
+The manger reports Dustin's actions to the college.

-After investigation, the Inquiry Committee determined that Dustin's conduct—sharing personal information and initiating personal contact with a client—was unsatisfactory.
-He was reprimanded and entered into a consent agreement with the College, requiring him to complete remedial action including coursework and a consultation with a BCCNM Regulatory Practice Consultant.
+After an investigation, the Inquiry Committee determined that Dustin's conduct—sharing personal information and initiating personal contact with a client—breached standards.
+He was reprimanded and entered into a consent agreement with the college, requiring him to complete remedial action including coursework and a consultation with a BCCNM Regulatory Practice Consultant.

-Dustin is also required to provide a copy of the consent agreement outlining the Inquiry Committee findings and required remedial actions to his current employer, including his direct supervisor, and to any prospective employers for the term of the agreement.
+Dustin is required to provide a copy of the consent agreement outlining the Inquiry Committee findings and required remedial actions to his current workplace, including his direct supervisor, and to any prospective employers for the term of the agreement.

 Harj follows the public Instagram account of a nursing colleague, Kim.
-At the end of a recent shift, Kim made a post about her shift that included details about a client she had cared for.
-The post identified the client's gender and included a derogatory comment about their physical appearance.
+At the end of shift, Kim makes a post about her shift that includes details about a client she cared for.
+The post identifies the client's gender and includes a derogatory comment about their physical appearance.

-Harj was certain that other colleagues would be able to identify the client, and as Kim’s profile listed her occupation and location (a small town), Harj believed that members of the public might also be able to.
-Harj believed the post was a breach of privacy, disrespectful to the client, and unprofessional.
-Believing the best way to resolve the situation was to speak directly with Kim, Harj shared her concerns with her.
-Kim agreed that she crossed the line, deleted the post and promised to be more thoughtful in the future.
+Harj is sure that other colleagues would be able to identify the client, and that members of the public might also be able to because Kim lives in a small town.
+Harj believes the post is a breach of privacy, disrespectful to the client, and unprofessional.
+Harj shares her concerns directly with Kim.
+Kim agrees that she crossed the line.
+Kim deletes the post and promises to be more thoughtful in the future.

-Two weeks later, Harj noticed a new Instagram post by Kim, with detailed, disrespectful comments about two other clients indicating that she disagreed with some of their lifestyle choices.
-Concerned that Kim's posts could have a direct and negative impact on clients and the public's trust in nursing, Harj believed she had a responsibility to act.
-She took screenshots of the posts and emailed them to her manager, outlining her concerns and her previous conversation with Kim.
-After a workplace investigation, the manager reported Kim's conduct to the college.
+Two weeks later, Harj notices a new Instagram post by Kim, with detailed, disrespectful comments about two other clients and their lifestyle choices.
+Concerned that Kim's posts could have a direct and negative impact on clients and the public's trust in nursing, Harj knows she has a responsibility to act.
+She takes screenshots of the posts and emails them to her manager, outlining her concerns and her previous conversation with Kim.
+After a workplace investigation, the manager reports Kim's conduct to the college.